 The Drama department at Ashmole seeks to embrace the talents of all students.
 By providing opportunities for students to explore the roles of actor, director, script writer, designer and critic we endeavour to develop a life-long appreciation of Drama, Theatre and the Arts.

-In Years 7 and 8 students learn about theatrical history; Greek theatre, Commedia dell’ Arte, Shakespeare, and Melodrama.
-In addition, they explore contemporary practices such as Physical Theatre and modern scripted plays.
-KS3 pupils are also given the opportunity to explore their own creativity through process Drama units which explore concepts such as alienation and conflict.
-Each unit aims to build upon the skills employed previously, enabling to develop these throughout the two years.
+At KS3, students learn about a wide array of theatre such as Greek Theatre and Melodrama.
+They also explore contemporary practices such as Physical Theatre.
+Each unit aims to build upon the skills employed previously, enabling to develop these throughout the three years.
 These skills are also transferable and can be utilised in other subjects as well as in everyday life.

-At KS4 students follow the AQA Drama syllabus which enables them to develop their own skills as Theatre makers.
-During this course they work on units such as; Devising, Acting, Theatre in Education, and Physical Theatre.
+At KS4, students follow the AQA Drama syllabus which enables them to develop their own skills as theatre makers and performers.
 Through these units they develop an appreciation for theatre practitioners such as Konstantin Stanislavski and Bertolt Brecht as well as a wide range of others.
+Students sit an external written examination at the end of the course which focuses on their analytical Drama skills, knowledge of a set text and understanding of Live Theatre.

 Grouping & Setting

-At KS3 pupils are taught in mixed ability classes and teachers assess their skills in developing, performing and evaluating Drama.
-Drama is an option subject if students wish to continue at KS4.
+At KS3, students are taught in mixed ability classes and teachers assess their skills in developing, performing and evaluating Drama.
+At KS4, GCSE Drama is an option to students

 The Drama department is also responsible for the annual School Production and we encourage participation from students from all year groups, either onstage or behind the scenes.
 There are also a number of theatre visits throughout the year for exam groups to participate in, giving them a wider understanding of live theatre.
 We encourage all students to visit the theatre and experience live Drama and enjoy hearing their reviews and recommendations.